kennywall/import-test/_posts/2011-04-30-cloud-printing-with-boxnet.md

 Managing print files in the cloud with Box.net makes sense.
 They provide some pretty amazing web-based and mobile tools for business to manage documents in the cloud.
 With their self-service application development environment anyone can easily integrate the cloud storage platform with Mimeo Connect Cloud Print API.
-These samples introduce the concepts of printing from Box.net, there are plenty of other scenarios where developers could deploy applications that generate revenue from cloud printing services.</p>
+These samples introduce the concepts of printing from Box.net, there are plenty of other scenarios where developers could deploy applications that generate revenue from cloud printing services.
-<center><p><a href="http://apievangelist.com/2011/04/30/cloud-printing-with-box-net/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>